Enums

 There are three main areas where we can easily reduce the amount of

 boilerplate around enums.
-We don’t need to type VariousThings.
+We don’t need to type VariousThings. in

 front of enum values when we already know what type of enum we’re dealing